javisantana/flatout.es/_posts/2013-11-15-product-design.md

 the app started to celebrate each time he improved a time (because of that I decided to highlight the numbers a lot on important moments).

-Ok, we are almost there, the numbers could be read, it's easy to see what's happening but there was hard to know when the key moments were (best lap time, intermediate time)...
+Ok, we are almost there, the numbers could be read, it's easy to see what's happening but it was hard to know when the key moments were (best lap time, intermediate time)...

 You can see it working in [this visualizations](http://javisantana.com/kotar) I created with the data I collected.
 That